tanishka-git2715/ayurveda-rag-project/README.md

 app_port: 7860
 ---

-# AyurMind AI - RAG Application
+# AyurMind AI - RAG Chatbot Application

 This is a RAG (Retrieval-Augmented Generation) application for answering questions about Ayurvedic texts.